9 Nuclear Warheads America Lost and Never Recovered

 A Convair B-36 Bomber crashed in northern British Columbia after dumping a Mark 4 nuclear bomb.
 The US Air Force crew had 12 of 17 survive and were rescued by fishermen.

 The USAF made a statement that claimed a dummy core had been placed into the bomb, but in this same statement, they claimed the wreck occurred on Vancouver Island which was later found to not be the case.
 Scientists have not found any elevated radiation levels in the water where the bomb was presumed to be jettisoned.

 March 10, 1956: Nukes 2 & 3

 A Boeing B-47 Stratojet took off from MacDill Air Force Base, Florida, and headed to Morocco.
 It refueled once and then was never seen or heard from again.
 The Stratojet was carrying two nuclear weapons capsules in carrying cases.

-A B-47 Stratojet collided with a F-86 Sabre during a simulated combat mission over Georgia.
+A B-47 Stratojet collided with an F-86 Sabre during a simulated combat mission over Georgia.
 If that’s not bad enough, the Stratojet was carrying a Mark 15 hydrogen bomb.
 The bomb was jettisoned into the Savannah River near Tybee Island.
-Sonar and a nine week search could not locate the bomb in 1958.
+Sonar and a nine-week search could not locate the bomb in 1958.
 A search was mounted in 2002 as well, but no bomb turned up.